Causeway Coast Vineyard Church: Controversy

-After Alan and Kathryn's departure, reports started to emerge that Alan had been an abusive leader in Northern Ireland.
-The trustees of the church eventually commissioned an independent report.
-In this, respondents alleged that Alan Scott had appeared 'all knowing' and that he had told them God would tell him if anybody spoke about him, even in their own homes, and that he knew people's sin by looking at them.
+After Alan and Kathryn's move, allegations emerged criticising Scott's leadership style at the church in Northern Ireland.
+The Board of Trustees, with responsibility of oversight over the leadership team, commissioned an independent report.
+In this, various respondents alleged that Alan Scott had appeared 'all knowing' and that he had told them God would tell him if anybody spoke about him, even in their own homes, and that he knew people's sin by looking at them.

-Neil and Janet Young resigned in 2023 as they could not support the findings of the trustee's independent report against their family members.
+Following the publishing of the independent report by the Board of Trustees, Senior Pastors Neil and Janet Young made the decision to resign in 2023.
+They did not believe their continuation as Senior Pastors could continue after the allegations in the report.
+Due to the nature of Vineyard Church governance, the Senior Pastors are under the oversight of the Board of Trustees and the Vineyard movement, with which the Senior Pastors disagreed with over the report.

-At the same time, in California, Anaheim Vineyard took Alan to court for fraud due to his decision to take the Anaheim church and its $62 million worth of assets out of the Vineyard movement.
-The Vineyard movement alleged that Alan had promised not to do this during the recruitment process, and they alleged he had been fraudulent in this promise.
+At the same time, in California, Alan Scott was sued in the state of California for alleged fraud, due to his decision to take the Anaheim church and its $62 million worth of assets out of the Vineyard movement, forming a new independent church, 'Dwelling Place Anaheim'.
+Representatives of the church community alleged that Alan had promised not to do this during the recruitment process, and they alleged he had been fraudulent in this promise.

-Alan renamed the now independent Anaheim church 'Dwelling Place', where he remains as pastor.
-Similar concerns have continued at Dwelling Place, and in 2024 their worship leader was prohibited from attending a Christian conference following allegations of spiritual abuse while under Alan Scott's leadership at Dwelling Place.

-In September 2024, the Charity Commission for Northern Ireland stepped in and have decided to run another investigation into the Causeway Coast Vineyard.
-The focus of this new probe is around the church's governance arrangements and its response to the allegations made against Alan and Kathryn Scott.

-Like the senior leadership of the church, the trustee board is dominated by one family - the Lynas family - and their spouses.
-The Lynas family are one the wealthiest in the area, who own a major food distribution operation.
-The Chairperson, Peter Lynas, is also works for Evangelical Alliance, a controversial lobby group who have been criticised for their conservative stance on a range of issues.
+As a result of this crisis, Causeway Coast Vineyard report an attendance fall of 26% between January and December 2024.
+However, the church's attendance after the resolution of the difficulties has been seen to be growing.